DANTA-HOJA/AI_SEC/README.md

         └── ...
         ```

-6. Download and unzip [our data][data_repo], then organize it into the following structure:
+6. Download and unzip [our data][data_doi], then organize it into the following structure:

     ```text
     📂 AISEC.data/